A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Analysis of the models

 \subsection{Integrating out the baths}

-The Heisenberg equations of the baths and resonators can be integrated out, and we only need to deal explicitly with the Heisenberg equations of the qubits where the bath and resonator dynamics appear as parameters in these equations.
-Integrating out the baths gives us the quantum Langevin equations (QLEs) for the qubits and resonators~\cite{scully_zubairy_1997, Manasi2018}.
 Following ~\textcite{Manasi2018}, we first integrate out the baths.
 The Heisenberg equations for the photon operators of the bath, $a_{L k}$ and $a_{R k}$ are inhomogeneous linear differential equations.
 The initial condition (at $t=t_0$) will set the direction of the incoming light in the system.
 By solving the Heisenberg equations for the baths, we obtain the time evolution of the bath operators~\cite{Manasi2018} given by,